AnnabelYates/Pizza-Runners-/README.md

       SET extras = 'none'
       WHERE extras = 'NaN';

-- In the runner_orders table, in the pickup_time, distance and duration columns, I substituted NaN for null for clarity.

-      UPDATE runner_orders
-      SET pickup_time = 'NaN'
-      WHERE pickup_time IS NULL;

-      UPDATE runner_orders
-      SET distance = 'NaN'
-      WHERE distance IS NULL;

-      UPDATE runner_orders
-      SET duration = 'NaN'
-      WHERE duration IS NULL;

 - In the runner_orders table, in the cancellation column, I substituted null, empty and NaN values for no to make it clearer that there was no cancellation.

       UPDATE runner_orders